PERU TIMELINE

 From 2008

 A view of the ruins of Sechin Bajo, that was built 5,500 years ago, after it was discovered in Casma in this February 2008 file photo.
 Archeologists involved in the dig said on Monday carbon dating shows it is one of the oldest structures ever found in the Americas.
-A team of Peruvian and German archeologists uncovered the plaza, which was hidden beneath another piece of architecture at the ruins known as Sechin Bajo, in Casma, 229 miles north of Lima, the capital.
+A team of Peruvian and German archeologists uncovered the plaza, which was hidden beneath another piece of architecture at the ruins known as Sechin Bajo, in Casma, 229 miles north of Lima, the capitol.

 Sechin Alto The Sechin Alto complex is five times the size of Caral, one of the largest Archaic sites in Peru.